stoplightio/elements/CONTRIBUTING.md

 ```
 > **Note**: You only need to run `yarn copy:$INTEGRATION-NAME` once after you clone the Elements repo.

-#### Run the tests manually
+#### Run the Tests Manually

 This is useful for either working on the tests or debugging failures.

-The first 3 steps are the same, but this time, instead of running the tests in headless mode, we are going to run them by hand, using the Cypress console.
+The first three steps are the same, but this time, instead of running the tests in headless mode, run them manually using the Cypress console.

 ```shell
 # Make sure top-level dependencies are up-to-date